 Todd Jordan started his K9 career working an Accelerant Detection K9 case in 1997.
 In 2000, he trained his first "official" Accelerant Detection dog for the State Farm arson dog program.
-He has since trained eighteen Accelerant K9s, including two of his own.
-He is on the Board of Directors and a Certifying Official for CADA (Canine Accelerant Detection Association), and he is a CFI (Certified Fire Investigator) through the International Association of Arson Investigators (IAAI).
+He has since trained twenty one Accelerant K9s, including two of his own.
+He is on the Board of Directors and the Chief Certifying Official for CADA (Canine Accelerant Detection Association), and he is a CFI (Certified Fire Investigator) through the International Association of Arson Investigators (IAAI).
 He has worked as a fire investigator since 1992 on both the public and private side.
 He trains and handles his K9s on the standards set forth in the NFPA 921 Guide to Fire Investigations, along with the standards set forth by CADA.
 He has been qualified as an expert witness in several state and civil court cases in Indiana relating to Accelerant Detection K9 handling and fire investigations.
 Jordan is one of only a few Certified Fire Investigators through the International Association of Fire Investigators that works and trains Accelerant Detection K9s.
 Jordan's over thirty years experience as a fire investigator and twenty five years as a K9 Handler and Trainer gives him the experience to teach "real world" knowledge from the fire scene to prosecution, and to the court room.